 - Accommodation – Rifugi tend to sell beds, rather than rooms.
 Because we pre-book our rooms well in advance, most couples get their own private rooms with en suite.
 However, we are unable to guarantee this.
 It is most likely that you will, at some point, have to share with other members of your group – read ‘On a Ski Safari in the Dolomites’, by Christian Wolmar, published in The Times.

 - Which are the best airports for the Dolomites?
 Innsbruck!
 Yes, fly to Austria, ski in Italy!
 The transfer from Innsbruck to your Ski Safari base hotel is no more than 90mins in normal traffic.
 Next best option is Verona at around 2hrs transfer and then Venice, Bergamo and Munich Airports.
 Transfer costs are based upon 4 people sharing.

-- Can I come on a snowboard? – The nature of our Ski Safari makes it difficult to mix skiers with snowboarders.
+- Can I come on a snowboard? – The nature of the Inspired ITALY Dolomites Ski Safari makes it difficult to mix skiers with snowboarders.
 If you are a group of snowboarders, then do contact us!I

 Price per person includes ...

 - 4 Nights Half Board x 4 Rifugio

 - Airport Transfers from Innsbruck